Buckley & Nunn: History

 Buckley & Nunn was co-founded by Mars Buckley (1825?– 9 October 1905) and his partner, Crumpton John Nunn (1828–29 March 1891).
 Buckley was born at Mallow, County Cork, Ireland and emigrated to Victoria in 1851 with his wife, Elizabeth Maroon, née Neville, and their child.
 Buckley came with goods to sell at the Ballarat and Forest Creek goldfields, which proved profitable.
 On the arrival of another consignment of goods in 1852 he began business in partnership with English-born Nunn as Buckley & Nunn.
 Nunn soon returned to England to manage that end of the business.

 Buckley & Nunn's first store was a drapery store in a wooden building, 9 ft (2.7 m) by 30 ft (9.1 m), with a yearly rental of £250.
-The next few years saw great expansion and Buckley took larger premises for £3000 a year and bought the land for £22,000, acquiring a Bourke Street frontage of 27 ft (8.2 m), soon extended to 162 ft (49 m) with a depth of 300 ft (91 m) to Post Office Place.
+The next few years saw great expansion and Buckley took larger premises for £3,000 a year and bought the land for £22,000, acquiring a Bourke Street frontage of 27 ft (8.2 m), soon extended to 162 ft (49 m) with a depth of 300 ft (91 m) to Post Office Place.
 In 1859 Buckley gave evidence to the select committee on the tariff.
 At that time he was employing 20 women and importing most of his goods through Dalgety.
 In the 1860s he established direct communications with the main British firms, and the store made annual profits of about £40,000.
 In 1866 Buckley helped to found the Commercial Bank of Australia.

 After the death of Nunn by suicide in 1891, Buckley sold the business to Robert Reid, who sold it on in London in 1892 for £300,000.
 The business was now called Buckley & Nunn Pty Ltd.

 Buckley hated publicity and took no part in political or municipal life.
 Buckley died at his home, Beaulieu (now St Catherine's School), 17 Heyington Place, Toorak, of heart failure at the age of 80, on 9 October 1905.
 He was survived by his wife and five of their seven children.
 Of his four surviving sons, Gerald Neville was educated at Melbourne Grammar School and bought Narrapumelap station from the executors of John Dickson Wyselaskie (1883); Percy Neville became a lieutenant-colonel and Godfrey and Charles Mars returned to England.

 The business was made into a public company Buckley & Nunn Ltd, which modernized the business and built the two iconic buildings on the north side of Bourke Street, the western building in 1911–12 and the eastern building in 1933–34.

+In 1960, Buckley & Nunn Ltd opened a site at the Chadstone Shopping Centre.
+This was followed with the opening of a store at Northland Shopping Centre in 1966.

 The business and properties were bought by David Jones in 1982, and merged into the David Jones group.
-The company was delisted from the ASX on 5 May 1982.
+The company was delisted from the Australian Securities Exchange on 5 May 1982.

+Following the purchase by David Jones, the stores at Chadstone Shopping Centre and Northland Shopping Centre were closed during the 1980s.